Minimum Wage Laws and Job Search

 Issue Date

-A large theoretical literature on job search predicts that a higher minimum wage will increase the number of job seekers for affected jobs, which can lead to more job creation and higher employment.
-This paper uses novel data on job search in all U.S. states to examine the effect of minimum wage increases on the number of job seekers for low-skilled positions.
-We find no evidence that higher minimum wages increase job search for low-skilled jobs.
-Instead, the evidence suggests that higher minimum wages decrease the number of workers seeking employment.
+Simple theoretical models of job search can imply that a higher minimum wage increases the number of job seekers for affected jobs.
+Researchers defending or explaining nonnegative estimated employment effects of minimum wages often appeal to these models, and sometimes claim that this is the most plausible prediction.
+We use novel data on job search in U.S. states to examine the effect of minimum wage increases on the number of job seekers for low-skilled positions.
+We find little if any evidence that higher minimum wages increase job search for low-skilled jobs, and more evidence that higher minimum wages decrease the number of workers seeking employment in these jobs.